The Harlem Clemente Course in the Humanities

 Harlem Clemente classes are taught by experienced professors at top colleges.
 Each semester, students enroll in three courses that meet on a rotating basis.
 In the first semester, students take Philosophy, Literature, and Critical Thinking & Writing.
-In the second semester, students take American History, Art History, and Critical Thinking & Writing.
+In the second semester, students take American History, Art History, and Political Theory.

 Clemente classes are all seminars, meaning they involve rigorous group discussion that requires the enthusiastic participation of all students.
 Together we build a classroom environment in which conflicting ideas are respected, considered, and responded to.
 Outside of class, students read assigned texts carefully and complete writing assignments designed to strengthen their abilities to analyze texts, develop their original ideas, and articulate those ideas persuasively.